shpml/fundamentals/05_chapter/11_assesment.md

 # Webpage Layout Homework

-Having learned about layout, we are even better equipped to format our HTML and uniquely style our game.
+Now that we've learned about layout, we're even better equipped to format our HTML and uniquely style our memory game!

 ## Exercise